-Homework: I will post homework and solutions on the course website throughout the semester.
+Homework: I will post homework assignments on Piazza each week during the semester.
 Although homework will neither be collected nor graded, it is crucial that you keep up with the homework on a weekly basis if you hope to do well in the course.
-Be sure to use the solution keys responsibly: you gain nothing by simply reading through the answers.
+Solutions will to homework problems will be provided.
+Be sure to use these responsibly: you gain nothing by merely reading the answers.
+As an extra incentive to keep up with the homework, one problem from each exam (including midterms and finals) will be taken directly from your assigned homework for the relevant portion of the course.